nickcox/cd-extras/readme.md

 ## Compatibility

 _cd-extras_ works on Windows, macOS and Linux.
-It is primarily intended for the filesystem provider but should work with other providers too.
+It is designed for the filesystem provider but should work with other providers too.
 See the [compatibility section](docs/navigation.md#compatibility) for details on cross-platform setup and alternative providers.